Can you do the same?

 Often you can.

 - Many normal gardeners these days do not dig their borders and instead control their weeds by hand pulling and shallow hoeing.
-In my book hoeing means detaching the weed at or just below ground level and NOT churning the soil.
+To my mind hoeing means detaching the weed at or just below ground level and NOT churning the soil.
 Sadly most Dutch hoes manufactured today are so designed that you can hardly avoid it!
-If your method of weed control is just to hoe the weeds with minimum soil disturbance soil you can later plant as I do.
+If your method of weed control is just to hoe the weeds with minimum soil disturbance soil then because the soil is settled you can later plant as I do.

 - Many vegetable growers grow in raised beds and work from the path.
 After rain do NOT ‘work’ the soil but just get planting or sowing.